anvaka/allnpmviz3d/README.md

 Big bang of npm
 ================

 npm is the largest package manager for javascript.
-[This visualization](http://anvaka.github.io/allnpmviz3d/) gives you a small spaceship to explore the universe from inside. `132,964` stars (packages), `305,549` connections (dependencies).
+[This visualization](http://anvaka.github.io/allnpmviz3d/) gives you a small spaceship to explore the universe from inside. `143,296` stars (packages), `333,255` connections (dependencies) - indexed April 23, 2015.

 Use `WASD` keys to move around.
-If you are browsing this with a modern smartphone - rotate your device around to control the camera (WebGL is required).
+If you are browsing this with a modern smartphone
+- rotate your device around to control the camera (WebGL is required).

 Video
 =====

+* Introduction at SeattleJS meetup: https://www.youtube.com/watch?v=GJTUsiXHcLw
+* Project overview:

 [![youtube](http://i.imgur.com/FO1GFHh.png)](https://www.youtube.com/watch?v=ECDjf_Gc1as)

 Screenshots
 ===========